The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2026-23458: Linux Kernel Use-After-Free Vulnerability

-CVE-2026-23458 is a use-after-free flaw in the Linux kernel's netfilter ctnetlink component that can trigger memory corruption.
+CVE-2026-23458 is a use-after-free flaw in the Linux kernel's netfilter ctnetlink component that can cause memory corruption.
 This article covers the technical details, affected versions, impact, and mitigation.

 CVE-2026-23458 Overview

-A use-after-free vulnerability has been identified in the Linux kernel's netfilter subsystem, specifically within the ctnetlink_dump_exp_ct() function.
-This memory corruption flaw occurs when the function stores a conntrack pointer in cb->data for the netlink dump callback ctnetlink_exp_ct_dump_table(), but improperly drops the conntrack reference immediately after netlink_dump_start().
-When a dump operation spans multiple rounds, subsequent recvmsg() calls trigger the dump callback which dereferences the now-freed conntrack via nfct_help(ct), resulting in a use-after-free condition on ct->ext.
+CVE-2026-23458 is a use-after-free vulnerability in the Linux kernel's netfilter ctnetlink subsystem.
+The flaw resides in the ctnetlink_dump_exp_ct() function, which stores a conntrack pointer in cb->data for the netlink dump callback but releases the conntrack reference immediately after calling netlink_dump_start().
+When a dump spans multiple rounds, a subsequent recvmsg() call triggers the dump callback, which dereferences the freed conntrack via nfct_help(ct), producing a use-after-free on ct->ext.

 Critical Impact